CATHEDRAL COVE & HOT WATER BEACH, HAHEI

 Hot Water Beach is just 10 minutes-drive from Cathedral Cove.
-We’ve explored the surrounding areas a bit more, before booked into our cabin at the Hot Water Beach TOP 10 Holiday Park … we’ve decided to give the tent a rest 😃.
+At first, we explored the surrounding areas a bit more and then checked into our cabin at the Hot Water Beach TOP 10 Holiday Park … we decided to give the tent a rest 😃.

 You might want to know: “What is this hot water beach?”

 According to their info pamphlet: “Within two hours either side of low tide, it is possible to dig into the sand to allowing hot water to escape to the surface forming a hot water pool.
 The water, with a temperature as hot as 64 ºC, filters up from two underground fissures located close to each other” … and this all happens on the beach!

 We rented a shovel at the Information office where we were staying and walked over to Hot Water Beach for some fun activities!

-Manned with a shovel, we’re walking on Hot Water Beach
+Manned with a shovel and ready to explore Hot Water Beach

-After trying and testing the sand, we’ve (hopefully) found the right spot and started to dig a hole in the sand … one big enough for the four of us!
+After trying and testing the sand, we (hopefully) found the right spot and started to dig a hole in the sand … one big enough for the four of us!

 Now the digging starts …

 I must admit … we could have gone through as engineers … because we were able to create a monster hole with walls high enough to not let any cold sea water in!

-When you do get too hot in your little pool – and you are brave enough to face the cold sea water – you can walk a few steps to cool off in the waves … which Berto has done a couple of times!
+When you get too hot in your little pool – and you are brave enough to face the cold sea water – you can walk a few steps to cool off in the waves … which Berto has done a couple of times!

 Berto on his way to cool off in the cold sea water

-It was amazing to see so many people on the beach … not tanning, but enjoying the hot water pools!
+It was amazing to see so many people on the beach … not to sunbathing, but rather enjoying the hot water pools!

 We sat until very late in our pool … that was until high tide came in and the cold sea water destroyed our hot pool’s walls!